Shoes3/exe-shoes/README.md

 ## Requirements

-* You need Shoes 3.3.x installed on your Windows machine.
+* You need Shoes 3.3.1 (r2480 or newer) installed on your Windows machine doing the packaging
 * You need NSIS Unicode installed on your Windows machine.
 Version 2.45.6 is good Please use NSIS Unicode if you value your users.
-* You [http://www.angusj.com/resourcehacker](Resource Hacker) or some way to set the icon of and exe
+* You need [http://www.angusj.com/resourcehacker](Resource Hacker) or some way to set the icon of an exe
 * Must be willing to learn enough about NSIS packaging and accept it's rules.
 * Must be willing to use the Windows commandline (or the msys commandline)
 * You may have to modify the scripts in the project and NSIS scripts.